LiberTEM/LiberTEM/docs/source/concepts.rst

 Multidimensional data
 ---------------------

-While our GUI is currently limited to 4D data sets, the Python API does not have that limitation.
-You can load data of arbitraty dimensionality, provided our I/O routines support the format.
+While our GUI is currently limited to 2D visualizations, the Python API does not have that limitation.
+You can load data of arbitraty dimensionality and specify an application-specific shape using the GUI or the Python API, provided our I/O routines support the format.
 Most of our methods are currently built for 2D image data, so it should be no problem to load and process for example time series.

 If you want to process data with, for example, 1D or 3D samples, you can write :ref:`UDFs <user-defined functions>`.
 Note that in that case, a "frame" is no longer 2D!